 What’s with the Flags?

 Visitors often common about how the U.S. has flags everywhere.
 It’s absolutely true and I’ve included a small selection to demonstrate that point.
-Below are larger versions of all the flags used above, each is linked to a respective article describing its history and meaning.
+Below are all the flags for the States and Counties I mentioned in this article.
+Each flag is linked to a respective article describing its history and meaning.